softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 This will run the *deploy* ansible playbook with the *minimal* architecture of Software Factory.
 The *allinone* architecture can be specified too.

-The *deploy* playbook install the last development version of Software Factory and run some smoke tests (serverspec) to verify services are well configured.
+The *deploy* playbook installs the latest development version of Software Factory and runs some smoke tests (serverspec) to check that services are well configured.
 This is the recommended way to start with sf-ci.
-If the *deploy* scenario does not end with success please ping us on IRC.
+If the *deploy* scenario fails please notify us directly on IRC or create a bug report on our tracker.

-This scenario take around 15 minutes to execute.
+This scenario completes in about 15 minutes.

-If you want to use locally built packages then you can prefix the run_tests.sh command with the LOCAL_REPO_PATH=$(pwd)/../zuul-rpm-build.
+If you want to use locally built packages then you can prefix the run_tests.sh command with the LOCAL_REPO_PATH=$(pwd)/../zuul-rpm-build:

 .. code-block:: bash